anyweez/website/content/post/coding-is-thinking-practice.md

 The right path to "learning to code" is the one that will most successfully help an individual learn these three skills because these are the skills that will put you in a position to grow over time.
 How much you know when you finish whatever degree, certificate, bootcamp, online tutorial, etc you're using matters less than what you're able to figure out in the days, months, and years after that.

-Let's look for a minute at each of these three skills and why they're important.
+Let's take a look at each of these three skills and briefly explore why they're important.

 ### The developer mindset
 Code looks like gibberish when inexperienced eyes look at it, but the vocabulary of a given language is actually pretty limited.
 Learning the keywords and syntax is an exercise that becomes easier (and usually less interesting) over time; learning how to convert a human problem into code is substantially more difficult (and usually more interesting).
 [Most people that I know who love coding love it for the latter](https://www.quora.com/Why-do-you-love-coding-so-much), and that requires fostering a developer's mindset.